 Watch the introductory video below and visit the website here.

-What are the latest best practice for people with acute low back pain?
+ACI best practice care for people with acute low back pain

 Information provided is of a general educational nature only and should not be relied upon as medical advice.
 Consult your health care professional about the treatment that is best for your particular case.